Ask Experts Questions for FREE Help!

 Trouble marriage

 My husband and I have been married for 39 years.
 We have two boys who are adults.
 We have four beautiful grand kids.
 He is a good provider and mostly a nice person,however during the 39 years of marriage he has always been very insure.
 He came from a family who always drink and were very jealous people.
 His parents separated at an early age and he was always around his mother and several aunt who cheated on their husband.
 All he ever new at a young age was women who cheated.
 He be came a musian and worked in the clubs before our marriage and after we married and again around the same informant.
 When my kids were young I could handle some of the false thing he would acuse me of, however I am 62 and he is 65 and I still have to deal with this mental abuse.
 My family were good God loving people and I pray and ask God to work it out.
 However just this last week he got angry because my first cousin boyfriend call my home and I happen to answer the phone to invite us over.
-Because he did not ask to speak to him he feel we was not given respect.
+Because he did not ask to speak to him he feel we were not given respect.
 He has always said little thing about him but would tune him out.
 However he call the man and wanted to know why he never wanted to speak to him.
 I want to save my marriage however he need help and refuse to seek help because he feel there is nothing wrong.
 How can I convince to get help.
 At this stage in my life all I want is peace and happiness.

 starbuck8's Avatar